iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/01-review-architecture-and-deploy-resources/assignment.md

   -target=aws_route53_record.s3_cname
 ```

 🛠️ Terraform will take care of the heavy lifting — no console clicking or manual setup.
-Just wait for the apply to finish.
+Just wait for the process to finish.

 ---
 ✅ Once Complete

 You now have a simulated cloud workload in place — an EC2 instance that will later send DNS queries through the IPsec tunnel to Infoblox NIOS-X as a Service.

-🎯 Next step: Deploy the Infoblox service instance, attach it to the VPC, and test DNS + security enforcement in action.
+🎯 Next step: Deploy NIOSX-as-a-Service, attach it to the VPC, and test DNS + security enforcement in action.

 ## 4) Create Admin User to your Infoblox Portal Dashboard
 ===